-CHINATOWN LOCAL DEVELOPMENT CORPORATION--Funding for this activity would be used to spearhead community improvements in Chinatown and engage in a combination of short-term projects and long-term planning.
-CHINATOWN CLEEN STREETS PROGRAM--The Chinatown Partnership LDC, in conjunction with the New York City Department of Small Business Services, will implement and oversee a comprehensive, multi-year Clean Streets program. -- CHINATOWN SHORT-TERM PROJECTS AND LONG-TERM PLANNING--In addition to the Clean Streets program, the Chinatown Partnership LDC will spearhead many community enhancement projects and initiatives, including short-term capital projects and long-term planning for additional projects to meet the community's needs over time.
+CHINATOWN LOCAL DEVELOPMENT CORPORATION (LDC)--Funding for this program will be used to spearhead community improvements in Chinatown and engage in a combination of short-term projects and long-term planning.
+CHINATOWN CLEEN STREETS PROGRAM--The Chinatown Partnership LDC, in conjunction with the New York City Department of Small Business Services (SBS), will implement and oversee a comprehensive, multi-year Clean Streets program.
+During the quarter, SBS began the competitive process for the identification and selection of a maintenance contractor. --CHINATOWN SHORT-TERM PROJECTS AND LONG-TERM PLANNING--In addition to the Clean Streets program, the Chinatown Partnership LDC will spearhead many community enhancement projects and initiatives, including short-term capital projects and long-term planning for additional projects to meet the community's needs over time.
 LMDC funding will also be allocated to Chinatown projects including, but not limited to, wayfinding, lighting improvements, time-of-day street closures, public outreach and marketing, and others, many of which will occur over a two year period beginning in 2006.
-On February 28, 2006, HUD approved Partial Action Plan 10 which allocated funds for this activity.
+On February 28, 2006, HUD approved Partial Action Plan 10 which allocated funds for this project.
 LMDC is working jointly with the LDC and the SBS to carry out environmental review processes and on finalizing necessary agreements.
+During the quarter, the LDC began a search to locate a space from which to set up operations.
+The LDC also began the process of selecting staff necessary to implement and manage the short-term capital projects and long term planning initiatives.
+LMDC, the LDC and other stakeholders continue work on developing a refined scope for the various projects, including wayfinding, lighting improvements, the feasibility and logistics of time-of-day street closures, as well as public outreach and marketing.